vb-pogribnyi/OpenCircle/Open Circle.md

     print(img.shape)
 ```

 Next we'll create the model objects.
-Note that they receive parameters as a dict, so it will look somewhat weird.
-Let's start with LargeWin model:
+Note that they receive parameters as a dict, so it will look somewhat weird:

 ```python
 if __name__ == '__main__':